-We are time-binding animals, capable of temporal architecture.
+We are time-binding animals.
+We have a unique ability to pass information from one generation to the next.
+You could say we are capable of temporal architecture.
 We create our experience of time with scripted behavior - everything from weekends to pension funds - based on linguistic assumptions about the past and future, just as we construct buildings out of steel and concrete.

 Whatever will happen next?